Mary David Walgenbach

 Mary David Walgenbach (born March 12, 1939) is an American nun.
 She serves as the prioress of Holy Wisdom Monastery in Middleton, Wisconsin.

 Biography

 In 1961 Mary David Walgenbach took her vows to become a Catholic nun, joining the sisterhood at St. Benedict's Monastery in Middleton, Wisconsin.
 She studied nursing at St. Vincent Hospital in Sioux City, Iowa, and theology and spirituality at the University of Wisconsin–Madison.
-In 2006, Walgenbach denounced her Catholic vows and led the worshipping community at St. Benedict's to become ecumenical, renaming the monastery, Holy Wisdom Monastery.
+In 2006, Walgenbach renounced her Catholic vows and led the worshipping community at St. Benedict's to become ecumenical, renaming the monastery, Holy Wisdom Monastery.
 She is the prioress at Holy Wisdom Monastery and a founding member of the Benedictine Women of Madison, Inc.